mfkimbell/high-level-system-design-notes/README.md

 * Strong Consistency Requirements: When cross-shard consistency is crucial and difficult to maintain.
 * Cross-shard Queries: When frequent multi-shard queries could degrade performance or complicate application logic.

+## Caching
+* A cache is a simple key-value store and it should reside as a buffering layer between your application and your data storage.
+* Whenever your application has to read data it should at first try to retrieve the data from your cache.
+Only if it’s not in the cache should it then try to get the data from the main data source.
+* cache is lightning-fast.
+It holds every dataset in RAM and requests are handled as fast as technically possible.

+Two types
+### 1 - Cached Database Queries
+* That’s still the most commonly used caching pattern.
+Whenever you do a query to your database, you store the result dataset in cache.
+A hashed version of your query is the cache key.
+* The main issue is the expiration.
+It is hard to delete a cached result when you cache a complex query (who has not?).
+When one piece of data changes (for example a table cell) you need to delete all cached queries who may include that table cell.
+You get the point?
+* Challenge with Invalidation: When data changes in the database (e.g., a product's price is updated), it can be difficult to know which cached queries are affected.
+If a table cell changes, multiple cached queries might include that cell, and tracking down and invalidating all those specific cache entries can be complex.
+This is the main issue with using query caching in applications with complex or related data structures.

+### 2 - Cached Objects
+That’s my strong recommendation and I always prefer this pattern.
+In general, see your data as an object like you already do in your code (classes, instances, etc.)
+* you cache objects like a "Class Product {}" gets instanitated, and a bunch of database calls occur filling in the data
+* if the database sees a field has chnaged, it invalidates that cache entry, preventing stale data
+* Reduced Latency: Fetching a fully assembled object from the cache is much faster than making multiple database queries to gather different parts of the product data.
+* It's a **single** cache call instead of many
+* Offloading Database Load: By caching full objects, your database handles fewer read requests because the application can fetch data from the cache instead.
+This allows the database to focus on write operations and other queries that are not cached.
+* Asynchronous Assembly with Worker Servers: You can set up worker servers that periodically fetch fresh data from the database, assemble complete objects, and store them in the cache.
+* ^ this can help with scalability, it can fetch "popular cache entries" and go ahead and update them during non-peak times to ensure faster responses during peak times

+## Throughput vs Latency

+* Throughput is the amount of operartions per second

+* Latency is the time it takes for an individual operation

+Single vs. Batch Processing:

+* Low Latency: Single processing handles each request immediately, ensuring fast response times but may limit total throughput.
+* High Throughput: Batch processing groups requests, improving overall system capacity but increasing latency for individual operations.